0atman/trebetherick.net/content/haven.md

 <object data="/The Haven 3.pdf" width="100%" height="500px"></object>

 ---
+# 1906 - The Haven was the first house constructed in Trebetherick.

 <img width="50%" src="https://github.com/user-attachments/assets/297e7e48-a081-4aa9-a008-1758e1227221" alt="Post Card Face~2">

 In 1906, The Haven was the first house constructed in Trebetherick, which was then primarily open farmland with farms, farm cottages, and barns.
 Following its construction, other houses, guest houses, and eventually hotels were built in the area.
 The entrance pillars to The Haven, which now appear to be at an odd angle to the road, were built in 1906 parallel to the old road.
-In the 1960s, the old road was altered into the current layby, and a new, wider, and straighter road was constructed.
+In the 1960s, the Daymer Garage was demolished allowing the old road to be moved westward and straightened, the old road being left as the current layby.